ShorChen/ADSS_Group_H/README.md

 ## 🚀 How to Run the Application
 The system is packaged as a standalone executable JAR, requiring no external database installations.

+## 📄 Documentation & Instructions
+Full project instructions and detailed requirements can be found in the [`docs/instructions.pdf`](docs/instructions.pdf) file.

 **Run via Command Line:**
 ```bash
 java -jar release/adss2025_v02.jar